jha1903/deep/README.md

 While theoretical understanding is important, problem-solving practice is equally critical.
 Dedicate at least 40% of your study time to solving questions.

 Stay informed about JEE Main updates and strategies through resources like this [guide](https://www.tmu.ac.in/blog/jee-main-2025-important-dates-and-updates-for-aspirants).

+How UGC NET 2025 Could Shape Your Career in Research and Teaching The UGC NET exam is a turning point for aspirants seeking careers in academia and research.
+Qualifying this exam opens doors to opportunities as Assistant Professors and researchers in esteemed institutions.

+Candidates who clear UGC NET are eligible to apply for teaching positions across universities and colleges in India.
+Those qualifying for JRF receive financial assistance for pursuing research in their chosen field.

+UGC NET is a vital step for academic enthusiasts, offering intellectual growth and professional stability.
+Aspiring candidates should stay updated on the application process and prepare rigorously for success.

+For a complete guide to UGC NET 2025, including the application form, eligibility, and exam pattern, visit this link((https://www.tmu.ac.in/blog/ugc-net-2025-application-form-dates-eligibility-and-exam-pattern)).